Good Shepherd Ministries

 Barrett House was Toronto’s first supportive housing residence for people living with HIV and AIDS.
 Good Shepherd Ministries opened Barrett House in 1986 to allow these individuals to live out the remainder of their lives with dignity and respect.
 The house has a capacity to serve 6 individuals who are struggling with HIV/AIDS.
 St. Joseph’s Residence offers a caring and supportive home to 9 seniors (55+) with a history of chronic homelessness.

 Good Shepherd Ministries runs a Drug and Alcohol Enrichment (DARE) program funded by Toronto Local Health Integrated Networks (LHIN) that involves a pre- and post-detox program for people struggling with addictions.
 This program has 25 beds and had 127 men enter treatment last year.
-On average, 45% of men admitted to Good Shepherd Ministries’ programs succeed in their goal of entering treatment.
+Of those who were are given a place to live while trying to recover from addictions, 45% entered treatment.

 Good Shepherd Ministries is a medium-sized charity with $3.5m in donations and special events fundraising in F2015.
 The shelter also received $2.6m in government funding and $51k in fees for services from clients receiving care.
 Administrative costs were 14% of revenues and fundraising costs were 25% of donations.
 As such, for every $1 donated, 61 cents went to the cause.
 This falls outside of Charity Intelligence’s reasonable range for overhead spending.